isomerpages/moe-canossacatholic/_our-school/School Rules.md

 <br>

 <b><font size="5" color="#7daadf">Punctuality</font></b>
-*   Students must be in assembly area before 7.25am.
+*   Children must be in assembly area before 7.25am.
 Lessons will start at 7.30am.
-*   Students must be punctual for all lessons, CCA sessions and other school programmes.
+*   Children must be punctual for all lessons, CCA sessions and other school programmes.
 <br>
 <br>

 <b><font size="5" color="#7daadf">Attendance</font></b>
-*   Students must be present in school for all lessons.
+*   Children must be present in school for all lessons.
 They must remain in school grounds once they have reported to school.
-*   Students are not to do the following without permission
+*   Children are not to do the following without permission
 <br>-  Leave school ground
 <br>-  Skip class / CCAs / any other enrichment classes
 <br>-  Be absent for a long period of time